secondlife/viewer/indra/newview/linux_tools/client-readme.txt

 These are the most commonly-encountered known issues which are specific to the Beta release of the Linux client.

-* VISUAL EFFECTS AND PERFORMANCE - many Linux graphics drivers are not as robust as their counterparts for other operating systems, so some advanced Second Life graphical features have been DISABLED by default to aid stability.
-See PROBLEM 3 in the TROUBLESHOOTING section if you wish to turn these on to possibly enhance your experience.

-* MISC - The following features are not currently fully implemented on the Linux client and are therefore known not to work properly:
-  * Full Unicode font rendering

 * UPLOAD / SAVE / COLOR-PICKER DIALOGS - These only appear when the client is in 'windowed' mode, not 'fullscreen' mode.